Best Germany VPNs 2020: Fastest 900+ German Servers (2,054 Cities)

 While there are hundreds of VPN providers operating in the industry these days and most of them can offer a feature or two from the list above, but if you want all of these features to be present in your service along with top-notch performance, then our top recommended Germany VPNs are your safest bet.

-Is a Free VPN Suitable for Germany?
+Can I Use a Free VPN in Germany?

 The answer is a Big No!

 Free VPNs will always look good when you compare them with paid providers that often offer plans that cost tens of dollars in subscription fees.
 But that’s where the advantages of Free VPNs stop.

 Free VPN services often have bandwidth and speed limitations as compared to paid services.

 Furthermore, apart from these performance issues, Free VPNs are not secure either as they either keep user logs, sell user data or even prompt unnecessary ads because these are the ways through which they work their bottom lines.

 I wouldn’t recommend you to go for a Free VPN in Germany because it’s better to dish out a few bucks than to compromise your internet experience and security due to the charm of free.